 Daily “per diem” rate: While in trial, you’re not going to be able to work and earn money for you or your family.
 Getting a daily amount can go a long way – especially if you’re in trial for months.

 USCCA offers the highest amount of any other provider while US Law Shield doesn’t offer anything.

-Bail: The USCCA’s highest plan offers up to $500k in bail bond coverage whereas US Law Shield only offers up to $250k if you live in Texas, Oklahoma, or Pennsylvania.
-If you live in any other state, bail bond coverage is not provided by US Law Shield.
+Bail: The USCCA’s highest plan offers up to $500k in bail bond coverage and US Law Shield has recently increased their coverage for the bail bond add-on to $50k.
+If you live in, Kansas, Oregon, Vermont, or Washington, however, bail bond coverage is not provided by US Law Shield.
 Bail coverage is important unless you don’t mind sitting in jail until your trial is over.

 Expert Witnesses and Private Investigators: These two types of professionals are important to have as part of your team and they can be very expensive.
 Although US Law Shield offers unlimited legal defense cost, none of it goes towards investigators and expert witnesses are only covered if you live in TX, OK, or PA.

 This is the hardest area to compare because both the USCCA and US Law Shield offer many additional resources from online training, seminars, and publications.